“Hey everybody, and welcome to another episode of 'Continue?'. My name is Paul."

-- During the Fantasy Month and Sci Fi Month specials, they will always scream the month's name in excitement whenever the name is mentioned, and conclude the instance with Paul saying "That's Fantasy/Sci Fi Month".
+- During the Fantasy Month and Sci Fi Month specials, they will always (or at least as often as they remember to) scream the month's name in excitement whenever the name is mentioned, and conclude the instance with Paul saying "That's Fantasy/Sci Fi Month".

 - Josh's dad was in Aerosmith.

 - A clever joke is followed up by the caption SMART JOKE filling up the screen, and accompanied by the "Come on down!" music from The Price Is Right.

 - Conversely, a groan worthy joke (often a pun without subtlety) is followed up by a giant LAME JOKE caption, accompanied by the theme from What's Happening!!.